deepghost384/bigquery_timeseries/README.md

     mode='overwrite_partitions',
     use_gcs=True,
     gcs_bucket_name='your-bucket-name',
-    keep_gcs_file=False  # Set to True if you want to keep the temporary file in GCS )
+    keep_gcs_file=False,  # Set to True if you want to keep the temporary file in GCS partition_type='month'
+)
 ```

+**Note:** If you choose to use day-level partitioning by setting `partition_type` to `'day'`, be aware that this will significantly increase the number of partitions, which may impact query performance and costs.

 Here are examples to query data: